-- The (now-tarnished) reputation of Atlanta’s school system as a model for inner-city education reform and improvement
+- The tarnished reputation of Atlanta’s school system as a model for inner-city education reform and improvement

 The Atlanta scandal is the greatest example of administrative cheating, which the article suggests is very prevalent:

-What this means is that we cannot look at cheating as though it’s just the students cheating; in some cases, the students aren’t cheating at all!
-What’s really sad about this is the implication that such teachers/administrators had zero faith in their students’ ability to pass the exams – even with generally lower standards!
+What this means is that we can’t look at cheating as though it’s just the students; in some cases, the students aren’t cheating at all!
+What’s really sad about this is the implication that such teachers/administrators had no faith in their students’ ability to pass the exams – even with generally lower standards!
 But let’s be honest – what do you expect when you attach jobs and dollars to the results of these tests?
 Paper improvements aren’t tantamount to real improvements – and as you’ll see, the Atlanta case is neither novel nor exclusive to Atlanta and suggests that education systems in the U.S. are actually regressing.

-- …and as if that weren’t bad enough, Garcia apparently colluded with six others (presumably administrators but unnamed as yet) to “do anything to improve scores,” including changing passing grades to failing grades (and vice-versa) to change the demographics of TAKS test-takers
+- As if that weren’t bad enough, Garcia apparently colluded with six others (presumably administrators but unnamed as yet) to “do anything to improve scores,” including changing passing grades to failing grades (and vice-versa) to change the demographics of TAKS test-takers.

 Just like in Atlanta, students got screwed by desperate cats feigning improvement for NCLB dollars.
-The investigation into the Texas scandal is still ongoing; meanwhile, the scandal caused Texas officials to reform their standardized testing and accountability system.
-This year, they developed a new set of standardized tests called the State of Texas Assessments on Academic Readiness (STAAR); these will replace the TAKS and will also be geared toward classroom content as opposed to grade level:
+The scandal caused Texas officials to reform their standardized testing and accountability system; they developed a new set of standardized tests called the State of Texas Assessments on Academic Readiness (STAAR), which will replace the TAKS.
+The STARR will also be geared toward classroom content as opposed to grade level: